Go Ad-Free

 Sugar-Sweetened Beverages Carry Serious Cardiovascular Risks

 Most people are aware that consuming too much sugar is not good for our health.
-A new study from Sweden suggests that not all sweet foods are equivalent, though.
+A study from Sweden suggests that not all sweet foods are equivalent, though.
 Occasional sweet treats like pastries don’t appear to be as damaging as sugar-sweetened beverages (Frontiers in Public Health, Dec.
 9, 2024).
+That conclusion was supported by a recent meta-analysis of various studies.

-What Happened to People Who Drank Sugar-Sweetened Beverages?
+What Happened to People Who Drank Sugar-Sweetened Beverages in Sweden?

-The researchers had data from two large groups of people: The Swedish Mammography Cohort and the Cohort of Swedish Men.
+The researchers in Sweden had data from two large groups of people: The Swedish Mammography Cohort and the Cohort of Swedish Men.
 These people completed detailed dietary questionnaires in 1997 and 2009 respectively.

 Scientists collected more than a decade of data on almost 70,000 participants.
 They divided sugar consumption into three different categories: sweet treats, sugary toppings and sugar-sweetened beverages.